skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 > #### The colored stones side-quest
 >
 > * The 4 colored stones you have collected can now be exchanged for a Moonstone.
 Simply make your way back to Suzuna and head down the path to the right.
-> * Put all 4 colored stones onto statue to receive a Moonstone, then return to the fork where you fought Hilgigars.
+> * Put all 4 colored stones into the statue to receive a Moonstone, then return to the fork where you fought Hilgigars.
 >
 > * This is an optional side-quest.
 The colored stones and the Moonstone are all unique items, so it's a matter of taste.
 > * By keeping the stones you can keep 4 unique items, but leave the side-quest incomplete.
-Exchanging them gives you only 1 unique item, but also a full set of Moonstone - and completes the side-quest.
+Exchanging them gives you only 1 unique item, but also a full set of Moonstone &ndash; and completes the side-quest.
 > * The decision is yours, but the target times assume you do exchange the items, so subtract 1:00 from the times if you decide to skip this.
 >
 > **Time**: +1:00